-The General Director, Principals and Senior Management team in school must:
+The General Director and Principals in school will:

-- Ensure that this policy and procedures are implemented across their school and followed by all staff and volunteers. - Allocate sufficient time and resources to enable the Designated Safeguarding Lead (DSL) and deputy Designated Safeguarding Lead (dDSL) to carry out their role effectively. - Ensure that the culture of the school facilitates concerns being raised and handled sensitively. - Ensure that safeguarding is addressed through the curriculum. - Ensure the school site is secure. - Customize these procedures to fit their school and geographical location. - Ensure that local mapping of legislation, guidance and supportive agencies is undertaken and added to the school's customized version of this policy. - Only deploy staff who will have unsupervised contact with children, where safe recruitment procedures have been followed. - Maintain a record of all training undertaken by staff in relation to safeguarding and child protection.
-This training record should be made available for inspection during any audit and should reflect the timescales for renewal identified in this policy. - Ensure that during any outbreak of COVID-19 and/or provision of Virtual Education these procedures continue underpin our engagement with our students.
+- Ensure that this policy and procedures are implemented across their school and followed by all staff and volunteers. - Allocate sufficient time and resources to enable the Designated Safeguarding Lead (DSL) and deputy Designated Safeguarding Lead (dDSL) to carry out their role effectively. - Ensure that the culture of the school facilitates concerns being raised and handled sensitively. - Ensure that safeguarding is addressed through the curriculum. - Ensure the school site is secure. - Customize this policy for their particular school. - Ensure that local mapping of legislation, guidance and supportive agencies is undertaken and added to the school's customized version of this policy. - Only deploy staff who will have unsupervised contact with children, where safe recruitment

+- procedures have been followed. - Maintain a record of all training undertaken by staff in relation to safeguarding and child protection.
+This training record should be made available for inspection during any audit and should reflect the timescales for renewal identified in this policy.

-3.3 Responsibilities of the Designated Safeguarding Lead (or Deputy) in a school
+Responsibilities of the Designated Safeguarding Lead (or Deputy) in a school

-According to Ecuador's Ministry of Education, the Colegio Menor Counseling Department (Departamento de Consejería Estudiantil - DECE) is responsible for the well being of every student and the community.
-That is why the Designated Safeguarding Leads in charge of this department and will intervene in all Safeguarding matters (Modelo de Funcionamiento de los Departamentos de Consejería Estudiantil, 2016).
+According to Ecuador's Ministry of Education, the Colegio Menor Quito Counseling Department (Departamento de Consejería Estudiantil - DECE) is responsible for the well-being of every student and the community.
+The Designated Safeguarding Lead is in charge of this department and will intervene in all Safeguarding matters (Modelo de Funcionamiento de los Departamentos de Consejería Estudiantil, 2016).

-Colegio Menor will identify all counselors as the Safeguarding Leads (DSL), and the Coordinator of Counseling Department as the Deputy Designated Safeguarding Lead (dDSL) to support the Principal/Head Teachers on each site.
-This person/people will: receive appropriate safeguarding training to equip them to undertake their role; be given sufficient time in the working day to undertake the role; and be able to prioritize safeguarding when necessary.
+Colegio Menor Quito has identified Mónica Sevilla as the Safeguarding Lead (DSL) and Counseling Department Chair.
+All the counselors are identified as Deputy Designated Safeguarding Leads (dDSL) to support the Principal/Head Teachers on each site.
+These people will receive appropriate safeguarding training to equip them to undertake their role; be given sufficient time in the working day to undertake the role; and be able to prioritize safeguarding when necessary.